 At present, a majority of merchants need to pay a fee between 2 to 4 percent to use checks or for collecting payments made in real-time.
 Thung feels that it is a gradual and costly process.

-As many as three local banks in Singapore had shared that almost all their new customers have shown their willingness to subscribe for PayNow Corporate.
+As many as three local banks in Singapore had shared that almost all their new customers have shown their willingness to subscribe to PayNow Corporate.
 According to OCBC, 9 out of the 10 new customers in the bank have already registered for this fund transfer service since the month of April.
 DBS had shared that almost one hundred percent of their new customers have registered themselves for PayNow since June.

 Thus, after the introduction of PayNow Corporate, retail customers of all these 9 banks will be able to utilize PayNow for different kinds of fund transfers like getting payments from the Singaporean government and sending payments to businesses.

-QR code for PayNow
+The QR code for PayNow

 There is also a choice available a fresh QR code.
-It gives corporate the option to get customer payments via that channel.
+It gives corporates the option to get customer payments via that channel.
 In fact, the QR code for PayNow will be a feature of the QR code payments’ national standard.
 SG QR will be launched sometime later this year.

 Entities have to sign up for this online service at the banking platform of their bank to receive funds.
 However, they can also visit or get in touch with the bank for further assistance.